Camilo-Suarez98/auto-market-frontend/README.md

 ### Installation 🔧

-1. Clone the repositories to your local machine:
+1. Clone the repositories to your computer:
 ```
 git clone git@github.com:Camilo-Suarez98/auto-market-frontend.git
 ```